-Luke Scicluna works in the student recruitment team at La Trobe University, and while he recognises the benefits of getting a great ATAR score, he doesn’t see it as the be-all and end-all.
+Fiona Kelleher works in the student recruitment team at La Trobe University, and while she recognises the benefits of getting a great ATAR score, she doesn’t see it as the be-all and end-all.

 While it can be incredibly deflating to miss out on the course you had set your hopes on, it’s important to have a plan B in place, well before you get your results.